Extending Partial Representations of Proper and Unit Interval Graphs: Bounded Representations of Unit Interval Graphs

-\begin{lemma} If there exists a valid representation $\calR'$ for an input of the problem \brep, there exists a valid representation $\calR$ in which all intervals have endpoints on the $\eps$-grid where $\eps$ is defined by (\ref{eps_def}). \end{lemma}
+\begin{lemma} If there exists a bounded representation $\calR'$ for an input of the problem \brep, there exists a bounded representation $\calR$ in which all intervals have endpoints on the $\eps$-grid, where $\eps$ is defined by (\ref{eps_def}). \end{lemma}

 \begin{proof} We construct an $\eps$-grid representation $\calR$ from $\calR'$ in two steps.
 First, we shift intervals to the left, and then we shift intervals slightly back to the right.
 For every interval $v_i$, the sizes of the left and right shifts are denoted by $\lshift(v_i)$ and $\rshift(v_i)$ respectively.
 The shifting process is shown in Figure~\ref{eps_grid_figure}.